-Inside: Inexpensive thank you gifts are just what you need to keep your volunteers going.
+Inexpensive thank you gift ideas are just what you need to keep your volunteers going.
 They’re amazing, and they need to know it!

 We all know that one person who works tirelessly to volunteer and give, give, give.
 If you’re lucky, several people come to mind!
 They don’t do it for money or appreciation.
 But you know what?
 Appreciation never gets old.

-You don’t have to give them a big gift card to a fancy restaurant.
+You don’t have to give them a gift card for a fancy restaurant.
 Little touches go a long way when it comes to brightening someone’s day.

-And if you got tasked with getting a pile of thank you gifts for everyone who volunteered at the school this year, no worries.
+And if you’re tasked with getting a pile of thank you gifts for everyone who volunteered at the school this year, no worries.
 This list should help you get the job done and stay inside the budget!

 So even if you’re pinching pennies or going through a #yearofno, you can still find ways to make the good people in your life feel valued.
 After all, no one likes the division in people that’s in the news every day.
 You can bring people together, and it has to start in our small communities.

 Today, let’s come up with some ways to make those people that go way beyond the call of duty feel appreciated.
 We’re talking coaches, teachers, volunteers, staff members, coworkers, church helpers, and more!

 No, you don’t always have to tie a bow on a gift for it to be enjoyed.
 But sometimes, you want to thank them with something tangible.
 Especially when you’re trying to teach a child to show gratitude for teacher appreciation week, for example.

 Nothing wrong with that!
 Try these fun thank you gift ideas.

 - A pot of flowers (whatever fits the budget).